purg-com/soapbox/docs/development/bun-commands.md

 - `bun dev` - Run the local dev server.

 ## Building
-- `bun build` - Compile without a dev server, into `/static` directory.
+- `bun run build` - Compile without a dev server, into `/static` directory.

 ## Translations
 - `bun i18n` - Rebuilds app and updates English locale to prepare for translations in other languages.
 Should always be run after editing i18n strings.